 It’s often a “blinkin heck what next” as you put down the phone from making yet another appointment with your doctor to discuss the latest failing in your body.

 So easy that you’ll frankly wonder if you’re achieving anything until you realise you surprisingly got the name of your kids right this morning and you also managed to get through the whole day without taking a midday nap to enable you to get through the next 10 hours before the bliss of bed where you get to play at sleeping until tommorow.

 The answer is micro changes.
 Little mini changes that you hardly notice.
 You make one change and then when you’re ready you make another and they’re so small you’re not even conscious that you’re making them.

-Make the 10 mini habit changes for women in midlife and enjoy the boost in brain power and body movement.
+So make the micro changes and enjoy the boost in brain power and body movement.